nblumhardt/serilog-wiki/Provided-Sinks.md

 Serilog provides _sinks_ for writing log events to storage in various formats.
 Many of the sinks listed below are developed and supported by the wider Serilog community; please direct questions and issues to the relevant repository.

+More sinks can be found by searching within the [`serilog` tag on NuGet](https://www.nuget.org/packages?q=Tags%3A%22serilog%22).

 ## List of available sinks